AlvaroRodriguezGallardo/src-brokering/docs/broker/MOEA/Workflow ideas/readme.md

 As I discuss in this [pdf](https://github.com/AlvaroRodriguezGallardo/src-brokering/blob/main/docs/broker/MOEA/Workflow%20ideas/Discusion_uso_1_n_p.pdf), it is proposed function $frac{1}{{n^p}}$ generally, where n is number of cores (even if it is writen like n, it can be a rational number) and it is fixed p depending on hardware technology.
 For example, in CPU, as it was modeled previously, then p=1.
 For GPU, p>1, for example p=3, but the exact value should be studied thoroughly.

 Summarising, we can abstract execution time expression as the next one $$tEjec = tAccessData + \frac{1}{nCores^p}\sum_{j \in A} tTransf_j + \sum_{j \in A} t_{ij} + \sum_{j \in A} t_{ji} + \sum_{j \in A} tEjec_j$$

+## Energy consumption with CPU (no GPU).

+## Energy consumption generally.

+I have thought in two options:
+- If $f$ is function that models execution time, then as I have understood, then energy consumption has an inverse behaviour.
+So intuitively it can be thought we should get a function, let g, with which $f \circ g = (x_1,...,x_p)$, where f has p variables.
+In other words, $g=f^{-1}$
+- Trying to modelise energy consumption as it was made with execution time.
+In this case, CPU and GPU has an inverse behaviour from exection time, and I think that behaviour is different in this case, so it must be studied thoroughly.